-One of the many adjustments businesses have made over the past year has been a pivot to virtual selling.
+One of the many changes the business world has made post-pandemic has been a pivot to virtual selling.

 Where sales reps were once travelling around the country, pitching in boardrooms and smoothing deals over dinner, we’re now trying to bring the same energy to remote sales meetings.
-Stuck behind the same screen that we work, socialise and relax at, it can be a challenge.
+Trying to build rapport and bringing the same energy as an in-person pitch can be a challenge.

-There are various methods in the sales book that need to be maximised in order to make the most of this situation.
+There are various methods in the sales book that need to be maximised in order to make the most of remote selling.
 After some surprising statistics and a technical checklist, we’ll reveal our 8 tips to close remote deals.